bsubercaseaux/PackingChromaticTacas/README.md

-# PackingChromaticTacas
-Files related to the paper "The Packing Chromatic Number of the Infinite Square Grid is 15", accepted at TACAS'2023.
+# The Packing Chromatic Number of the Infinite Square Grid is 15", accepted at TACAS'2023.